 Some of the videos are so normal they could be shot anywhere.
 Monroe is seen cooking, volunteering, opening packages from the family, learning tongue twisters and enjoying the sun.

-But the videos also depict the surreal (often somber) reality of being locked up in a city at the epicenter of a deadly virus outbreak.
+But the videos also depict the surreal (often grim) reality of being locked up in a city at the epicenter of a deadly virus outbreak.

 Monroe is often dressed in full protective clothing, while doing volunteer work such as delivering food delivered.

 In one video, medicines are seen passing through a fence by a pharmacist outside the quarantine area.
 In another, Monroe relates that he abandoned a trip to the grocery store after discovering that it had been sealed.

-"Um, yes, it's crazy", Monroe says nervously to the camera.
+"Um, yes, that's crazy", Monroe says nervously to the camera.